bayesNMF: Fast Bayesian Poisson NMF with Automatically Learned Rank Applied to Mutational Signatures

 \section{Abstract}

-Bayesian Non-Negative Matrix Factorization (NMF) is a method of interest in fields including genomics, neuroscience, and audio and image processing.
-Bayesian Poisson NMF is of particular importance for counts data, for example in cancer mutational signature analysis.
-However, MCMC methods for Bayesian Poisson NMF require a computationally intensive augmentation.
-Further, identifying latent rank is necessary, but commonly used heuristic approaches are slow and potentially subjective, while methods that learn rank automatically are unable to provide posterior uncertainties.
-In this paper, we introduce bayesNMF, a computationally efficient Gibbs sampler for Bayesian Poisson NMF.
-Metropolis-Hastings steps are used to avoid augmentation, where full conditionals from a Normal-likelihood NMF is used as geometry-informed, high-overlap proposals.
-We additionally define sparse Bayesian factor inclusion (SBFI) as a method to identify rank automatically while providing posterior uncertainty quantification.
-We provide an open-source R software package with all of the models and plotting capabilities demonstrated in this paper on GitHub at \href{https://github.com/jennalandy/bayesNMF}{jennalandy/bayesNMF}, and supplemental materials are available online.
+Bayesian Poisson Non-Negative Matrix Factorization (NMF) is widely used to model count data, including in cancer mutational signature analysis.
+However, standard Gibbs samplers rely on computationally expensive Poisson augmentation, and current software implementations learn the latent rank either through slow and potentially subjective heuristic rank selection or with automatic approaches that do not report posterior uncertainty.
+In this paper, we introduce bayesNMF, an MH-within-Gibbs sampler to address both of these limitations.
+First, we define high-overlap proposals for Metropolis-Hastings sampling to remove the need for Poisson augmentation.
+Second, we define a BIC-based sparsity prior to learn rank automatically within the Bayesian formulation while allowing for posterior uncertainty quantification.
+We provide an open-source R software package with all of the models and plotting capabilities demonstrated in this paper on GitHub at \href{https://github.com/jennalandy/bayesNMF}{jennalandy/bayesNMF}.
 Although our applications focus on cancer mutational signatures, our software and results can be extended to any use of Bayesian Poisson NMF.

 \keywords{Non-negative matrix factorization \and Efficient Bayesian computation \and Gibbs sampling \and Mutational signatures analysis \and Poisson augmentation}